School Science Lessons

 The order of activity of the metals with respect to acids is similar to that with respect to water.

-Magnesium ribbon forms most rapid bubbles of hydrogen gas then zinc then iron.
+Magnesium ribbon forms most rapid bubbles of hydrogen gas, then zinc, then iron.

 Tin forms few bubbles of hydrogen gas.